 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Qutb Minar and its Monuments, Delhi

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 233:

 Built in the early 13th century a few kilometres south of Delhi, the red sandstone tower of Qutb Minar is 72.5 m high, tapering from 2.75 m in diameter at its peak to 14.32 m at its base, and alternating angular and rounded flutings.
 The surrounding archaeological area contains funerary buildings, notably the magnificent Alai-Darwaza Gate, the masterpiece of Indo-Muslim art (built in 1311), and two mosques, including the Quwwatu’l-Islam, the oldest in northern India, built of materials reused from some 20 Brahman temples.

-The tower, or minaret, of Qutub Minar is set within a large complex with several other buildings.
+The tower, or minaret, of Qutub Minar stands within a large complex with several other buildings.
 Arriving here under the setting sun on a Sunday, I found the lawns and ruins filled with locals enjoying a day out.
 There are plenty of impressive stone carvings to keep you entertained for a long time.
 Most date back to the same time period as the minaret.
-The strange iron pillar found near the minaret was however forged as far back as 402 AD.
+The strange iron pillar standing near the minaret dates as far back as 402 AD.